Natural Home Remedies for Beginners

 Tea tree oil is extracted from the leaves of Melaleuca alternifolia, native to Queensland and New South Wales, Australia.
 The leaves from this small tree have been used by natives for centuries.
 Tea Tree oil has been used to keep hair and nails healthy, as an insect repellant and as a hand sanitizer to just name a few.
 Known for its antiseptic properties Tea Tree has also been used to avoid infection and speed healing on minor cuts and scrapes.
 With antiviral, antifungal and immune boosting properties, Tea Tree oil is a great natural remedy to keep on hand.

-Lavender essential oil is extracted from the flowers of the… you guessed it… lavender plant Lavandula angustifolia.
+Lavender essential oil is extracted from the flowers of the… you guessed it… the lavender plant Lavandula angustifolia.
 The oils are primarily extracted through distillation.
 Lavender oils are known for their calming scent and have been used in potpourri for many years.
 In aromatherapy lavender may relieve stress, anxiety, tension and help with respiratory issues.
 Topically it promotes wound healing and can relieve pain.
 Lavender is one of the most common and versatile essential oils making it another great remedy to keep on hand.

 You may have heard about Frankincense in Sunday school.
 This oil has a rich history and a long list of benefits.
 From the genus Boswellia, frankincense oil is sourced from the resin of the Boswellia carterii, ferreana or serrata trees commonly grown in Somalia and Pakistan.
-Frankincense oils list of benefits rang from anti-cancer to improved memory.
+Frankincense oils list of benefits range from anti-cancer to improved memory.
 The properties of this oil make it great at pain reduction, relief of stress, boosting immunity and more.
 Yet another great remedy to add to your collection.

-Category Two - Plants and Herbs:
+Plants and Herbs:

 Various plants and herbs have been used for thousands of years to treat wounds and disease.
 It hasn't been all that long that modern medicine has been able to isolate various plant and herbal compounds to produce the medication of today.
 Using plants and herbs can offer many benefits that the isolated compounds alone cannot.
 This is due to the various other complementary compounds that are found naturally in these plants and herbs.
 They work together in synergy to mitigate the potential side effects of the other compounds and help bioavaibility.
 The whole plant working together is often greater than the sum of its parts.